Enclavely/tailor/readme.txt

 == Screenshots ==

-1. **Adding elements** - Drag an element from the sidebar into the desired position on the page.
-To copy an existing element, hold Shift while dragging.
+1. **Adding elements** - Drag an element from the sidebar into the desired position on the page to add it.
+Hold the Shift button while dragging an existing element to copy it.

-2. **Editing elements** - Click + Shift to edit (or select the element and click on the Edit button).
+2. **Editing elements** - Click and hold the Shift button to edit an element (or select it and click on the Edit button).

-3. **Editing parent/ancestor elements** - Select the parent/ancestor from the dropdown menu and click on the Edit button.
+3. **Editing parent/ancestor elements** - Select a parent/ancestor element from the hierarchy dropdown menu and click on the Edit button to edit it.

 4. **Adding columns** - Drag an element to the left or right of an existing element to create a row/column structure.
-Drag to the left or right of an existing column to add another column to that row.
+Drag it to the left or right of an existing column to add another column to that row.

-5. **Adding templates** - Drag a saved template to the desired position on the page
+5. **Adding templates** - Drag a saved template into the desired position on the page to add it.
+The available dropzones will depend on the element(s) in the template.

-6. **Custom CSS/JS** - Add custom CSS or JavaScript to the page from within Tailor.
+6. **Custom CSS/JS** - Add custom CSS or JavaScript to the page from within Tailor using the editors provided on the Settings panel.

-7. **Layout changes** - Make changes to the layout of the page (site-wide changes can be made using the Customizer).
+7. **Layout changes** - Make changes to the layout of the page from within the Settings panel.
+To make site-wide changes, use the custom Tailor settings in the Customizer (page-level settings override those in the Customizer).

-8. **Device preview** - Preview your page on desktop and mobile device sizes.
+8. **Device preview** - Preview your page on desktop and mobile device sizes in exactly the same way that you do in the Customizer.

-9. **Revision history** - View and restore history revision snapshots in a single click.
+9. **Revision history** - View and restore history revision snapshots in a single click on the History panel.

 == Frequently Asked Questions ==